Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part2/20_intro.md

 ## 2.0.1 Log back in to your assigned HPC

+Reconnect to your HPC through VSCode, the same way we did in [Part 1](https://sydney-informatics-hub.github.io/nextflow-hpc-workshop/setup/#connecting-to-the-hpcs).

 Log in to your assigned HPC with the user account and password provided to you on day 1:

 === "Gadi"